josecanciani/jscore/README.md

 ### A DomApp

-Any app must extend the `DomApp` class (`dom/app.js`).
+Any application must extend the `DomApp` class (`dom/app.js`).
 A `DomApp` is a special type of `DomNode` that has the `render()` method to draw itself.
 This is usually how you kick off your app.

-You can include the your App and run it on any DOM node, but you will usually use the `body` element as your root node.
+You can include your `DomApp` and run it inside any DOM node, but you will usually use the `body` element as your root node.
 Check out [demo/index.html](demo/index.html) for a sample usage (we just include some basic Bootstrap CSS style and import a DomApp to render).

 ```html
         <script type="module">